 The U.S. Secretary of Agriculture today announced that the U.S. Department of Agriculture (USDA) had proposed to change the school lunch nutritional requirement for the school lunch program to improve food choices.
 The present program will be controlled by school localities rather than the Federal Government on whole grains, sodium, and milk.

-With a review of the program food service employees and students feedback revealed the low fat, low salt food, and skin milk was not eaten because of last of taste and flavor.
+With a review of the program food service employees and students feedback revealed the low fat, low salt food, and skim milk was not eaten because of last of taste and flavor.
 As a result, much of it ended up in the garbage.